Manchu platform shoes: History

 Making shoes out of wood has been a tradition craft by the ancestors of the Manchu.
 According to folk stories, the thick-soled shoe first appeared when a goddess decided to keep off insects and dust when she faced a situation where she had to walk in the mud.
 Another legend associate the creation of the platform shoes to Princess Duoluo Ganzhu who ordered her soldiers to use wooden stilts to cross the marshes; this invention allowed the soldiers to launch a surprise attack and to win their capital back.
 Since then, Manchu women wore the high, stilt-like platform shoes.

 When the Manchu conquered China in the Qing dynasty, they forbade Manchu women from binding their feet like the Han Chinese women.
 It is sometimes suggested that the Manchu platforms shoes were used to imitate the gait of the Han Chinese women with bound feet.
 However, it is also suggested that the use of high platform shoes is not influenced by the Han Chinese but the results of the living conditions adaptation in the Northeast regions.

 In the early Qing dynasty, both the huapenxie and the matixie appeared.
 In the mid 19th century, the Manchu women's set of attire was composed of the high platform shoe, the Manchu robe, and the liangbatou.
-In the late Qing dynasty, Manchu women eventually did practice some kind of loose foot binding, called liutiaojiao (willow branch feet) for a short duration of time (only 1 month) in order to compress the feet in a narrow, knife-life shape under the influence of the Han Chinese.
+In the late Qing dynasty, Manchu women eventually did practice some kind of loose foot binding, called liutiaojiao (willow branch feet) for a short duration of time (only 1 month) in order to compress the feet in a narrow, knife-like shape under the influence of the Han Chinese.